Monday, 23 March 2026

 lend The Big Book of Space and devour it.

-But they’d shot frames of a pink deck chair,
+Today, they shot frames of a pink deck chair,

-abandoned tattered, cut to it over there
+abandoned in tatters, cut to it over there -

 in amongst the killed concrete.

-The deck had gone, it was incomplete
+The deck had gone, hanging incomplete

 and as for the fabric – sailcloth, canvas -